Frequently Asked Questions

 - Once my service account is set up, will I have to go through the sign-up process each time I want another tenant credit report?

 No, for one of the major credit bureaus, which provides the credit reports, this is a one-time process.
 Once your account is setup and user name and password assigned, you will be able to request instant online tenant reports 24 hours a day, seven days a week.
-As a FREE WELCOME BONUS for taking the time to setup your account and using this service your FIRST TWO credit reports are free!

 - Do you offer credit reports from more than one major credit bureau?